 Members who are eligible to receive a normal retirement pension may freeze their accrued benefits and elect to participate in a Deferred Retirement Option Plan (DROP) while continuing their active employment.
 For members electing participation in the DROP, an individual DROP account shall be created.
 Payment shall be made by the Plan into the employee's DROP account in an amount equal to the regular monthly retirement benefit which the participant would have received had the participant separated from service and commenced receipt of pension benefits plus interest.
 Interest shall be at the same rate as the investment earnings assumption for the Plan.
-Participation in the DROP is limited to 60 months for members entering the DROP with less than 20 years of credited service.
-For members entering the DROP with 20 or more years of credited service, then the DROP is limited to 96 months.
+For members entering the DROP with 20 or more years of credited service prior to, and all members entering the DROP after September 12, 2023, the DROP is limited to 96 months.
+Participation in the DROP is limited to 60 months for members entering the DROP prior to September 12, 2023 with less than 20 years of credited service who did not elect to extend their DROP period to 96 months.

-> Cost-of-Living Adjustment
+Cost-of-Living Adjustment